biocomplexnet/GitHub.io/README.md

 **Notes and considerations:**

--It is optional to attend the retreat all week, you can decide if it is more convenient for you to attend, for example, only one or two days.
+**Attendance Flexibility**: Attendance at the retreat for the entire week is optional.
+You may choose to attend for only one or two days if that is more convenient for you.
-- Meals (lunch and dinner) are not included in the program fee.
-However, joint outings are organized to engage in group activities, but you are responsible for covering your own meal expenses during the program.
+**Meals**: Please note that meals (lunch and dinner) are not included in the program fee.
+While joint outings will be organized to facilitate group activities, you will be responsible for covering your own meal expenses during the program.
-- After your registration, you will receive an e-mail with **payment details** in case you want to stay at Hotel La Casona Minera.
+**Payment Details**: After your registration, you will receive an email with payment details if you opt to stay at Hotel La Casona Minera.
-- The conference fee can only be refunded if the registration is canceled by the end of the registration deadline on July 9th (per e-mail).
-Otherwise, your payment will not be refunded.
+**Refund Policy**: The conference fee is refundable only if the registration is canceled by the end of the registration deadline on July 9th, as per email notification.
+After this date, payments are non-refundable.
-- While attendees are kindly asked to take care of their own travel arrangements, we want to assure you that we are here to assist you with any further instructions or guidance you may need upon your arrival at the hotel.
-Please don't hesitate to reach out to us.
+**Travel Arrangements**: Attendees are responsible for making their own travel arrangements.
+However, we are here to assist you with any instructions or guidance you may need upon your arrival at the hotel.
+Please do not hesitate to reach out to us for assistance.

 # Family

 Your family is welcome to join us in Mineral de Pozos!

-We understand that each family's needs may vary based on the number of children.
-If it would be more convenient for you, we are more than happy to make separate accommodations for families and individuals attending the lecture hall.
-If this applies to your situation, please inform the organizing committee, and we will gladly provide personalized assistance to ensure you and your family comfort and satisfaction.
+We recognize that family needs can vary, especially depending on the number of children involved.
+If it would be more convenient for you, we are fully prepared to arrange separate accommodations for families and individuals attending the sessions.
+If this applies to you, please notify the organizing committee, and we will provide personalized assistance to ensure comfort and satisfaction for you and your family during the event.

 # Registration form

 Please [fill out this form](https://docs.google.com/forms/d/1nxQhFYKsHHbI6D79y58BdpDmJk9jXzfjUHP9NIx5BBU/edit?ts=6478dd40) to register your attendance.

-**Deadline for registration: July 9th 2024.**
+**Deadline for registration is June 28th, 2024**.
+Ensure you complete your registration by this date to secure your participation.

 # Check-in

-Check-in will be at Hotel La Casona Minera reception on from 3 pm to 6 pm.
-If you are arriving before registration, please contact and wait for the organizing committee.
-Note that late-night registration will not be supported after 8 pm, even for those running late.
+Check-in will be at the Hotel La Casona Minera reception from 3 PM to 6 PM.
+If you are arriving before the designated registration times, please contact and wait for the organizing committee.
+Please note that late-night registration will not be available after 8 PM, even for those running late.

 # Further information

-- **Payments:**  Hotel La Casona Minera takes credit/debit cards.
+- **Payments:**  Hotel La Casona Minera accepts credit/debit cards for dining expenses, including lunch and dinner.
+Additionally, we will provide an account number for those who wish to reserve their rooms in advance
-- **Internet:** WIFI is available in Hotel La Casona Minera but might not cover all rooms equally.
+- **Internet:** WiFi is available throughout Hotel La Casona Minera, although coverage may vary in different rooms.

 # 2024 Organizing committee

-**Bioinformatics and Complex Networks Lab**
--PhD Katia Aviña-Padilla,
+**Bioinformatics and Complex Networks Lab, CINVESTAV UI** -PhD Katia Aviña-Padilla,
 PhD Eliana Valencia-Lozano.

-**Regeneration Lab**
+**Regeneration Lab, UNAM Campus Juriquilla**
 -PhD Wilbert Gutiérrez Sarmiento,
 PhD Flor Citlally Alcantar-Aguirre.